ibogovic-hub/ibogovic-hub.github.io/_posts/2021-05-25-nmap-security-audit.md

 ```
 sudo nmap -sU -p <port> <host/network/domain>
 ```
-  - this scan uses UDP protocol and usefull to scan for devices with UDP services running
+  - this scan uses UDP protocol and useful to scan for devices with UDP services running
   - well-known services running on UDP like:
     - DNS (port 53)
     - SNMP (ports 161 / 162)
     - DHCP (ports 67 / 68)
   - UDP scan can be done along with TCP scan
-  - note that UDP scanning is time cunsuming and has to be used by specifying ports
+  - note that UDP scanning is time consuming and has to be used by specifying ports

 --> here is the example of mentioned scan:
 ![UDP scan](/assets/images/nmap/udp-scan.png)